volojs/create-responsive-template/README.md

         * app/ - create this directory to store your app-specific scripts.
 Any third party scripts should go in the js/ directory, as siblings to app.js.
+        * lib/ - where to store 3rd party JavaScript libraries.
+By default, `volo add` when run from the project base will install those scripts into this directory.
 * tools/ - the build tools to optimize the project.
 Also contains the LESS files used by Twitter Bootstrap to create its CSS.